 Below you will find information about our community lifestyle so that you feel comfortable when visiting us.
 If you have any questions please contact the office during business hours to speak with our office manager.
 Thanks.

-We have a traditional Shabbat service on Friday night @ 7:30 pm & Saturday @ 10 am.
-During service times, the children meet downstairs for class.
+We have a traditional Shabbat service on Saturday at 10:00 AM EST. During service times, the children meet downstairs for class.
 Afterwards, we all fellowship during Oneg.

-We have been blessed to have a rise in attendance.
-However, this affects parking.
+We have been blessed to have a rise in attendance; however, this affects parking.
 Our lot does not accommodate a large amount of vehicles.
-You are allowed to park on the backstreets and side streets after 6:30 pm every day and on the weekends.
-If we have service in the daytime on the weekday- these streets are NOT available for parking.
+You are allowed to park on the backstreets and side streets after 6:30 PM every day and on the weekends.
+If we have service during the daytime on the weekday, these streets are NOT available for parking.
 Therefore, on days when the lot is full, please see an usher as you drive in to help guide you to double park.
 Please do not park on the grass without being guided by an usher first.
 The space in front of the shed is a NO parking zone.

 Speed Free Zone